land-info-lab/viewscape/README.md

 The goal of viewscape package is to provide an accessible method of carrying out landscape spatial analysis based on the viewshed within the R environment.
-The viewscape R pacakge can currently be downloaded via github.
+The viewscape R pacakge can currently be installed via github.

 ``` r